infinimesh/infinimesh/README.md

 You can find swagger docs for the API server [here](https://infinimesh.github.io/infinimesh/swagger-ui/)

 ## k8s demo / laptop installation
-We have built an automated demo setup with microk8s as a one-liner: https://github.com/infinimesh/infinimesh/tree/master/hack/microk8s
+We have built an automated demo setup with microk8s as an one-liner: https://github.com/infinimesh/infinimesh/tree/master/hack/microk8s

 ## Development